withertech/SteamScraper/docs/ARTWORK.md

 Read on for an example `artwork.xml` and a more thorough description of the `<output>`, `<layer>` and the various available effect nodes.

 NOTE 1!!!
-Some users seem to have a habbit of editing the `/home/USER/skysource/artwork.xml` file.
+Some users seem to have a habit of editing the `/home/USER/skysource/artwork.xml` file.
 THIS IS NOT THE CORRECT FILE!
 Please read the first paragraph. :)

 NOTE 2!
 Every time you change the artwork configuration, remember to regenerate the game list.
 Your changes won't take effect until you do so.
-Read more about this [here](https://github.com/muldjord/skyscraper/blob/master/docs/USECASE.md#the-game-list-generation-phase).
+Read more about this [here](https://github.com/withertech/steamscraper/blob/master/docs/USECASE.md#the-game-list-generation-phase).

 Watch a video demonstrating the artwork compositing features [here](https://youtu.be/TIDD8EFSz50).
-Note that the video is quite old and only demonstrates a fraction of the possibilities you have with the Skyscraper compositor.
+Note that the video is quite old and only demonstrates a fraction of the possibilities you have with the Steamscraper compositor.
 It's all thoroughly documented below.

 ## Example artwork.xml
 An example could look something like this: